 NFC is a widely used technology that can be used for a variety of purposes, including cashless purchases, concert admission, and more.
 However, I’ll show you how to use it as a hotspot today.
 I’ll also walk you through the entire process of setting up a Hotspot on your smartphone.
 Let’s get this party started.

-Is it possible to use NFC as a hotspot?
+Can you use NFC as a hotspot?

 You can use your smartphone as a hotspot, but you won’t be able to do so with your smartphone.
 Instead, you’ll need an NFC Tag, which you can write on and then use to turn on your smartphone’s hotspot.